Coma Galaxy Cluster (Abell 1656) - Sketch

-Click here for a newer, deeper, panoramic sketch.
+Click here for a newer, panoramic sketch.

 Borot Lutz, Negev desert, Israel, ~6.9 NELM.